 As we search Scripture, we find that God clearly gives His view of some doubtful practices: of drinking, for instance (Prov 23:29-35; 20:1).
 But other doubtful practices, such as movie-going, were not known in Bible times.
 A good way to decide whether a practice is right or wrong is to ask the question, Could I with a clear conscience enjoy it in the presence of Jesus Christ?
 If He visibly manifested Himself to me as I engaged in the practice, how would I feel—glad for His company or embarrassed?
-When, many years ago, we subjected movies, popular music, and TV to an honest examination before the Lord, we found that most worldly amusement was, frankly, pagan junk.
+When, many years ago, we subjected movies, popular music, and TV to this test, we found that much worldly amusement is, frankly, pagan junk.
 At least it was in the late 70s.
 Maybe it has been getting better.
 (You know it has not, else why did you laugh?)

-Still, we could not see that all movies, all popular music, and all TV are an offense to God.
-Some entertainment of this sort seemed fairly harmless.
+But it still seemed to us that much entertainment of this sort is fairly harmless.
 The problem was that, like many immature Christians, we did not realize how undiscerning we were.
 We did not understand that our habitual exposure to the world and its amusements had dulled our moral senses and made us insensitive to God's righteous demands.
 We did not yet have a capacity for strong meat, in a moral sense.

 But strong meat belongeth to them that are of full age, even those who by reason of use have their senses exercised to discern both good and evil.